Trinh Hoanh: An intellectual representing the people during the Sangkum

 Trinh Hoanh rose to prominence during the Sangkum era.
 During this period of political changes and social unrest, he was the only politician who won during every parliamentary election in 1955, 1958, 1962 and 1966.
 He was first elected as a candidate in the precinct of Wat Moha Leap from the Koh Sotin district in Kampong Cham Province in September 1955.
 On October 1, he was chosen to be the Quaestor in charge of current affairs at the Parliament.
-The same year, he started both a Khmer journal known as Cheam Khmer ("Khmer Blood") and a French-language weekly magazine known as Réalités cambodgiennes.
+The same year, he founded a Khmer journal known as Cheam Khmer ("Khmer Blood") and a French-language weekly magazine known as Réalités cambodgiennes.
 He was promoted as Secretary of State for Information and Religion in the second cabinet of the Sangkum from January 6 to 1 March 1956 under the presidency of Oum Chheang Sun.
 He continued in that position under the 3rd and the 4th cabinet of the Sangkum under Norodom Sihanouk and Khim Tit until 15 September 1956.
 He was again Secretary of State for Information under the 18th Cabinet of the Sangkum from August 7 to 6 October 1962 under Chau Sen Cocsal and Under-Secretary of State for Information in the 21st Cabinet of the Sangkum from 8 May 1965 to 24 October 1966 under the presidency of Norodom Kantol.

-He was called to represent Cambodia on various missions such as the anniversary of the October Revolution in Russia in 1957.
+He was called upon to represent Cambodia on various missions such as the anniversary of the October Revolution in Russia in 1957.

 In 1958, he integrated the Khmer Writers Association and became president of the group in 1964.